What is a Stem Cell Injection?

 The injection of stem cells into a problematic area of the body seeks to restore the missing tissue with natural means, instead of using an outside material, or simply masking the symptoms.
 This is a tremendous difference than the previous way of treating these conditions with band-aid style treatments that don’t actually repair anything.

-Stem cell therapy in Seattle with R3 Stem Cell is available to treat a broad range of conditions.
+Stem cell therapy in Seattle is available to treat a broad range of conditions.
 This includes degenerative and rheumatoid arthritis, diabetic neuropathy, overuse conditions, sports injuries.

 In addition, all types of systemic conditions are achieving exceptional outcomes with stem cell therapy.
 This includes COPD, MS, kidney disease, neurologic diseases and a lot more!